helpingstar/cs285-script/script/CS_285_Lecture_6_Part_4.md

 127. It's to set the weight, wn, to be lambda to some power n-1.
 128. And if you think this is reminiscent of a discount factor, it's because it really is.
 129. So if you use an exponential falloff, which means that wn is lambda to the n-1, then it turns out there's a very convenient way to evaluate this infinite sum over all possible n-step returns.
-130. If wn is lambda to the n-1, then you can write out A-G-A-E as the current reward, plus gamma times one minus lambda of the next value, plus lambda of the next reward and its next value, and so on.
+130. If wn is lambda to the n-1, then you can write out A-G-A-E as the current reward, plus γ times one minus lambda of the next value, plus lambda of the next reward and its next value, and so on.
 131. So at every time step, you have one minus lambda times the value function at that time step, plus lambda of the G-A-E estimator from there on out.
 132. And that gives you this weighted sum of all possible n-step return estimators.
-133. This gives you a formula to calculate A-G-A-E recursively, but it turns out that we can collect the terms and get an even simpler form by expressing the G-A-E estimator as simply gamma times lambda to the power of t prime minus t times a quantity that I'm going to call delta t prime.
+133. This gives you a formula to calculate A-G-A-E recursively, but it turns out that we can collect the terms and get an even simpler form by expressing the G-A-E estimator as simply γ times lambda to the power of (t' - t) times a quantity that I'm going to call delta t prime.
 134. And delta t prime is just the reward at t prime plus the value at t prime plus one minus the value at t prime.
 135. It's kind of like that single step advantage estimator at time step t prime.
 136. So this is pretty cool.
-137. If you just construct a weighted sum of these one-step advantage estimators at every time step, weighted by gamma times lambda to the t prime minus t, you recover exactly the sum of all possible n-step returns.
+137. If you just construct a weighted sum of these one-step advantage estimators at every time step, weighted by γ times lambda to the (t' - t), you recover exactly the sum of all possible n-step returns.
 138. So this is going to allow you to trade off bias variance just by choosing this lambda, which acts very similarly to a discount.
 139. So the larger lambdas look further in the future, smaller lambdas use value functions closer to the present.
 140. So it has a very similar effect as the discount, which also maybe sheds some light on the role that discounts play in policy gradients.
-141. So this suggests that even if we didn't have lambda, the role of gamma would be a kind of bias variance trade-off.
+141. So this suggests that even if we didn't have lambda, the role of γ would be a kind of bias variance trade-off.
 142. And that's in fact what's the case.
 143. So the discount can also be interpreted itself as a kind of variance reduction because smaller discounts will result in your Monte Carlo single sample estimator putting lower weight on rewards far in the future, which are exactly the rewards that you'd expect to have high variance.
 144. Just using a discount, of course, introduces more bias if you use a small discount as opposed to the correct higher discount value.